xBaank/Terminal.YoutubeMusic/Readme.md

 ## TODO
 - [ ] Implement login with cookies (either via browser or by manually grabbing them)
-- [ ] Implement Youtube music suggestions (this does not depend on login)
+- [ ] Implement Youtube music suggestions
-- [ ] Repeat song or list of songs
+- [X] Repeat song or list of songs
-- [ ] Seek time with only keyboard
+- [X] Seek time with only keyboard
-- [ ] Improve queue so you can go to any video without skiping one by one
+- [X] Improve queue so you can go to any video without skiping one by one

 ## Requirements
 - .NET 8